R2Northstar/NorthstarBlog/_posts/2023-02-21-vanilla-unrestricted-server-script.md

 ### 2023-01-09 13:40 UTC

-Sent initial email to EA Security to inform them about the exploit.
+We sent an initial email to EA Security to inform them about the exploit.

 <img src="{{ '/assets/images/posts/vanilla-unrestricted-server-script/email-sent-initial.png' | relative_url }}" alt="Screenshot of the first email sent to EA Security" />

 ### 2023-01-10 15:04 UTC

-Per EA's own instructions, sent a follow up email due to lack of response.
+Per EA's own instructions, we sent a follow up email due to a lack of response.

 <img src="{{ '/assets/images/posts/vanilla-unrestricted-server-script/email-sent-inital-followup.png' | relative_url }}" alt="Screenshot of a follow-up email sent to EA Security due to lack of response from their side" />